metalgaiden/metalgaiden.github.io/projects/folderman.md

 is what you see in an audio editor with all those spiky lines.
 It's the rate at which the sound vibrates the air, and it's usually a mess of a whole bunch of frequencies at once.

-As it turns out, as soon as you can map some thing to 2D space, you can map just about anything.
+As it turns out, as soon as you can map something to 2D space, you can map just about anything.
 For us this means we'll have to view the wav file as what's called a spectrograph.
 So that we can see what this mess of white noise *looks* like, rather than sounds.

-When we run it through a spetral analyzer I found online we get this image:
+When we run it through a spectral analyzer I found online we get this image:

 <img src="/assets/img/folderman/spectrograph.jpg" alt="drawing" width="400"/>

 It's kind of hard to make out but once again we have a series of arrows, like with the konami code.
 I'm sure you can see where this is heading.

-Back in the game entering this code once again glitchs the screen, only this time you are presented a choice:
+Back in the game entering this code once again glitches the screen, only this time you are presented a choice:

 <img src="/assets/img/folderman/choice.png" alt="drawing" width="400"/>

-Well it's too bad we didn't get this far, Eiter option it just spits you back to the first black screen.
+Unfortunately that's about as far as we got in terms of coding; Eiter option it just spits you back to the first black screen.
 Kind of anticlimactic after all that effort, though maybe now is a good time to make a snide "the journey was the destination comment".